Popular:

 Picking a name for your travel blog may not sound like the most important job, and you’d be right.
 A name is something that you can pick any time, but it may help you to choose it first to give context, definition ,direction to your new blog project and to help your blog to grow online.

-Remember Your Blogging Audience
+1. Keep Your Blogging Audience in Mind

 What is your tribe?
 Who are your people?
 Not all travel blogs aim for the same audience, and not all audiences will respond to the same things.
 What’s elegant for one audience can be pretentious to another, so you need to understand yours well and aim for a name that will keep them hooked.
 To find the perfect audience for your blog you should learn how to grow audience through social media.

-Look at a Blog Title Generator
+2. Use a Blog Title Generator

 Most of the names that come from a blog name generator like this will be way off the mark, but they may just be the elbow you need for a fresh idea.
 Remember to note the names down - even if they seem ridiculous right now, they could come in useful later.

-Consider Travel Longevity
+3. Think About Travel Longevity

 It can be tempting to start a blog in the face of a big trip and give it a related name as a result.
 If you’re hoping that your travel blog has legs, however, think beyond the immediate future and pick a name that will make sense no matter where you are.
 Remember the famous blogs we roll called above?
 None of them have a location-related name, and all of them are very successful.

-Make it Unique
+4. Make it Unique

 This goes without saying, but while you’re trying to keep everything else in mind, it’s easy to fall on a great name, only to find that someone else has beaten you to it.
 It will take time and effort to come up with a great, unique blog name, but once you have it, search to make sure someone else didn’t get there first.
 That stands for URLs as well as social media platforms.
 There are tools that can help you.